-In view of this, Central Pollution Control Board (CPCB) has evolved the concept of Comprehensive Environmental Pollution Index (CEPI) during 2009-10 as a tool for comprehensive environmental assessment of prominent industrial clusters and formulation of remedial Action Plans for the identified critically polluted areas.
-Later-on proposals were received from the SPCBs, State Governments, and Industrial Associations and concerned Stake-holders for revisiting the criteria of assessment under CEPI concept.
-After careful examination and consideration of the suggestions of concerned stake-holders, it was decided to prepare the revised concept of CEPI by eliminating the subjective factors but retaining the factors which can be measured precisely.Hence, revised concept came into existence, which is termed as Revised CEPI Version 2016.
+The extent of pollution varies with the size of the industry, the nature of the industry, the type of products used and produced etc. In view of this, Central Pollution Control Board (CPCB) has evolved the concept of Comprehensive Environmental Pollution Index (CEPI) during 2009-10 as a tool for comprehensive environmental assessment of prominent industrial clusters and formulation of remedial Action Plans for the identified critically polluted areas.
+The index captures the various dimensions of environment including air, water and land.
+Comprehensive Environmental Pollution Index (CEPI), which is a rational number to characterize the environmental quality at a given location following the algorithm of source, pathway and receptor have been developed.
+Lateron proposals were received from the SPCBs, State Governments, and Industrial Associations and concerned Stake-holders for revisiting the criteria of assessment under CEPI concept.
+After careful examination and consideration of the suggestions of concerned stake-holders, it was decided to prepare the revised concept of CEPI by eliminating the subjective factors but retaining the factors which can be measured precisely.
+Hence, revised concept came into existence, which is termed as Revised CEPI Version 2016.

 The present report is also based on the revised CEPI version 2016.
 The results of the application of the Comprehensive Environmental Pollution Index (CEPI) to selected industrial clusters or areas are presented in this report.
 The main objective of the study is to identify polluted industrial clusters or areas in order to take concerted action and to centrally monitor them at the national level to improve the current status of their environmental components such as air and water quality data, ecological damage, and visual environmental conditions.
-A total of 88 industrial areas or clusters have been selected by the Central Pollution Control Board (CPCB) in consultation with the Ministry of Environment & Forests Government of India for the study.
-The index captures the various dimensions of environment including air, water and land.
-Comprehensive Environmental Pollution Index (CEPI), which is a rational number to characterize the environmental quality at a given location following the algorithm of source, pathway and receptor have been developed.
+For the study, Central Pollution Control Board (CPCB) has selected a total of 88 industrial areas or clusters in consultation with the Ministry of Environment & Forests Government of India.
+Out of these, 5 critically polluted industrial clusters namely Tarapur, Dombivali, Navi Mumbai, Aurangabad and Chandrapur, are identified and 3 severely polluted industrial clusters namely Pimpri-chinchwad, Nashik and Chembur from Maharashtra are added into this list.

-The present CEPI study is based on the Navi Mumbai industrial area of Maharashtra state.
+In this report, CEPI study is based on the Navi Mumbai industrial area of Maharashtra state.
 Navi Mumbai industrial estate was established in 1963 which is often known as TTC MIDC Estate.
-The Estate is located along the Thane Belapur Road towards Northern side of road and total area of the industrial estate is 27km2.
-There are about 2200 industrial units of various category engaged in the manufacture of Chemicals, Dyes, Dyeintermediates, Pharmaceuticals, Textile auxiliaries, Bulk drugs, Pesticides, Petrochemicals, Textile processors, Engineering units etc. Navi Mumbai is a developing town and so many construction activities are going on.
+The Estate is located along the Thane-Belapur Road towards Northern side of road and total area of the industrial estate is 27km2.
+There are about 2200 industrial units of various category engaged in the manufacture of Chemicals, Dyes, Dye-intermediates, Bulk drugs, Pharmaceuticals, Textile auxiliaries, Pesticides, Petrochemicals, Textile processors, Engineering units etc. Navi Mumbai is a developing town and so many construction activities are going on.
 Hence, besides the industries, transport, loading, unloading and handling of agro products are other sources which are major contributors for pollution, especially air pollution.